Baldo by Hector D. Cantú and Carlos Castellanos for July 18, 2017

 7. h366 w650 m6 otrue lfalse

-tad1 almost 7 years ago
+tad1 over 7 years ago

 I’ve always hated the “no hats indoors rule” (except when eating).
 To me, it comes across as anal retentive and old fashioned.
 Just another antiquated notion that should be done away with.
 True, you should take your hat off when eating, but other times, it should be okay.